Do you want to track WordPress widget history to monitor changes made to the widgets on your site?

 Other plugins like WPForms have added revisions to WordPress form building, and WPCode has also added version control for custom code snippets.

-Lastly, if you are looking for a comprehensive activity log solution for WordPress security, then we recommend taking a look at the WP Activity Log plugin.
+Lastly, if you are looking for a comprehensive activity log solution for WordPress security, we recommend the WP Activity Log plugin.

 We hope this tutorial helped you learn how to easily track your WordPress widget history.
-You may also want to check out our guide on how to start a podcast and our top picks of the best WooCommerce plugins for your store.
+You may also want to check out our guide on how to customize the WordPress admin area and our expert pick of the best activity log and tracking plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.